ojigs/jollify/README.md

 # Jollify

 Jollify is a full-stack MERN (MongoDB, Express.js, React, Node.js) music streaming application.
-This project aims to create an immersive music listening experience with features like song streaming, playlist creation, artist exploration, and more.
+This project aims to create an immersive music listening experience with features like song streaming, playlist creation, artist exploration, and more. <a https://jollify.vercel.app>See it here</a>

 ![Home](./jollify_1.jpg)